michelg10/build-a-bot/1 - Hello, Typebot!.md

 You'll also notice that you have controls for styling your text (ignore the leftmost person icon for now.
 That'll come in handy later!).
 Feel free to play around with them!

-You should end up with a flow like this (I've chosen to bold-en my "Hello, Typebot!" text):
+You should end up with a flow like this (I've chosen to bolden my "Hello, Typebot!" text):

 ![1-filled-text-block](1-filled-text-block.png)